orgupdate/Apify-Glassdoor-Jobs-Scraper/README.md

 ## 📖 Overview

 The **Glassdoor Jobs Scraper** is a powerful data extraction tool designed to aggregate job listings from the Glassdoor Jobs search engine.
-Since Glassdoor aggregates listings from Glassdoor, LinkedIn, ZipRecruiter, and direct company career pages, this actor serves as a "One-Stop Shop" for global employment data.

 Whether you're building a job board, analyzing labor market trends, or automating lead generation for recruitment, this actor delivers structured, clean data in real-time.